Research

 with Magali Marx

-How can a central bank avoid losing control over inflation expectations?
-Under rational expectations, respecting the Taylor principle---increasing rates more than one for one with inflation---prevents self-fulfilling inflation and defines an active monetary policy.
-We reconsider the issue away from rational expectations, for a large class of boundedly rational expectations featuring both limited foresight and long-term learning.
-We show three results.
-(1) When restricting monetary policy to a Taylor rule, the Taylor principle does not prevent self-fulfilling inflation but hyperinflation spirals, unless for unrealistically high degrees of foresight.
-(2) Against hyperinflation spirals, active monetary policy can be characterized without restricting policy to a Taylor rule, as a sufficient increase of a weighted average of present and future expected policy rates.
-The weights on future policy rates first increase but then decrease with the horizon, implying that delaying hikes too much requires larger hikes later, with a larger drop in output.
-(3) Yet, being slow in hiking rates can be optimal provided a large cost on output stabilization, as it spreads the output cost over time.
+How can central banks avoid losing control over inflation expectations?
+We reconsider the issue for a large class of expectations beyond rational expectations, embedding cognitive discounting and long-term learning.
+(1) Restricting monetary policy to a Taylor rule, the Taylor principle does not prevent self-fulfilling inflation but inflation spirals.
+(2) Against inflation spirals, active monetary policy can be characterized beyond Taylor rules, as a sufficient increase of a weighted average of present and future policy rates.
+Future rates are weighted less, so delaying hikes requires larger hikes.
+(3) Yet, increasing rates slowly can be optimal provided a large cost on output stabilization.

 The Dynamic IS Curve when There Is Both Investment and Savings